Introduction: A Calculated Disruption

 While this incident targeted a specific government entity, the principles of its response and the nature of the threat are universally applicable.
 Organizations, especially those managing critical data or infrastructure, should treat this as a lesson in preparedness.

-- Adopt an "Assume Breach" Mentality: The Dutch Ministry's systems detected an attempt, implying they operate on the assumption that attackers are already trying to get in.
+- Adopt an "Assume Breach" Mentality: The Dutch Ministry's systems detected an issue, implying they operate on the assumption that attackers are already trying to get in.
 This mindset shifts focus from prevention alone to rapid detection and response.
 Continuously monitor network traffic, logs, and endpoint activity for anomalies.

-- Develop and Test Your Incident Response (IR) Plan: The decision to shut down DigiJust was not an ad-hoc panic response; it was likely a pre-defined step in an IR plan.
+- Develop and Test Your Incident Response (IR) Plan: The decision to shut down the portal was not an ad-hoc panic response; it was likely a pre-defined step in an IR plan.
 Your organization must have a clear, actionable plan that outlines steps for containment, eradication, and recovery.
 This plan should be tested regularly through tabletop exercises.

 - Enforce Multi-Factor Authentication (MFA): The single most effective measure to prevent unauthorized access via compromised credentials is MFA.
 It should be mandated for all users, especially those with privileged access to administrative and financial systems.